 As txt2mat basically is a wrapper for sscanf, it quickly converts ascii files containing m-by-n numeric data, allowing for header lines.
-When encountering lines with different numbers of data elements, it will work line-by-line and thus slow down somewhat.
+When encountering rows with different numbers of data elements, it will work line-by-line and thus slow down somewhat.

 You may let txtmat carry out an automatic data layout analysis on comparatively 'simple' text files (header lines + decimal number data with common delimiters).
-By this analysis it is able to directly import most .csv-files, for instance.
+By this analysis it is able to directly import most numeric .csv-files, for instance.

 txt2mat should work on Matlab R2007a and newer versions.